-“Tränenpalast und Geisterbahnhöfe” – An U-Bahn divided
+“Tränenpalast und Geisterbahnhöfe” – A Divided U-Bahn System

 Alexanderplatz is an interesting station from which to trace the turbulent history of Berlin’s U-Bahn through the destruction of the Second World War, and into the decades of division which followed.
 One of the last of the 1920s construction projects to be completed was a new line from Alexanderplatz eastwards to Friedrichsfelde, the longest-standing section of today’s U5.

 Running more or less dead straight under what are today Karl-Marx-Allee and Frankfurter Allee, it would be all too easy to assume that the line was part of megalomaniac urban planning of either the Nazis or the early-GDR Stalinists, but it actually predates both.
 Nevertheless, this line was one of the few existent at the post-war division which later found itself entirely in one of the two Berlins, and the only one which was entirely in the East.
 Due to its entirely underground course, it also suffered the least damage from bombing and fighting.